Geometric Stability: The Missing Axis of Representations: Ground Truth Validation

-\paragraph{Comparison with RSA Reliability Methods.} We additionally compared Shesha to whitened RDM stability \citep{Walther2016, diedrichsen2017representational} and noise ceiling estimation procedures \citep{Nili2014}.
+We additionally compared Shesha to whitened RDM stability \citep{Walther2016, diedrichsen2017representational} and noise ceiling estimation procedures \citep{Nili2014}.
 Standard Shesha correlates almost perfectly with whitened Shesha ($\rho=1.000$, $p<10^{-70}$), confirming methodological consistency with established RSA reliability practices.
 The key distinction is that Shesha operates on raw representations without requiring whitening, avoiding the numerical instability and noise amplification associated with ZCA on high-dimensional neural activations.

 These results demonstrate that Shesha captures geometric structure distributed across the eigenspectrum, whereas similarity metrics are dominated by the top principal components.
-This divergence is robust across preprocessing choices and mechanistically explained by spectral anisotropy.
+The divergence is robust across preprocessing choices.
+Its underlying cause is basis-dependence rather than the spectrum alone: an orthogonal rotation that concentrates variance into a coordinate subset lowers Shesha\textsubscript{FS} while leaving CKA unchanged (Appendix~\ref{si:proofs}).